mykeels/work-dummy/README.md

 ## How to use

 - Clone the repository
-- Run program.bat
+- Run [program.bat](./powershell/program.bat) if you're on Windows.
-- Wait a bit
+- Run [program.sh](./bash/program.sh) with `bash ./bash/program.sh` if you're on a Mac or Linux.
-- and Enjoy!
+- Enjoy!

 ## How to improve

 - Add more jargon to the text
 - Add Date and Time to the Output
-- Add colors to each print out